DataSays/wES/README.md

 + A Dockerfile `wES-standalone` based on apline Linux and Orcale JDK8 for standalone dev env.
 + A Dockerfile `wES-cluster` based on apline Linux and Orcale JDK8 for cluster production env.
 + build in some popular plugins Dockerfile. e.g. elasticsearch-head, elasticsearch-analysis-ik...
-+ A Dockerfile `wES-ElasticStack` for Elastic Stack.
++ A set Dockerfile for Elastic Stack.

 ### wES-awesome
 + A curated list of awesome things related to ElasticSearch.

 ## About DataSays Team
 + The DataSays Team includes some full stack coder.
 We were worked for many company and build many commercial projects.
-Because of some reasons, we use many open source project but diddo not contribute to them.
+Because of some reasons, we use many open source project but didn't contribute to them.
 Now, we will amend this.
 This is the first open project, **pls keep an eye to monitor, remind and help us, tks**.

 :rocket: